RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

         coming agent.
     - question: What is the cost to become a member of RealtyOffer?
       answer: >-
-        Here’s how it works: After a vetting process, agents automatically qualify for a three-month subscription to try our service for **FREE.
+        Here’s how it works: After a vetting process, agents can begin to bid on consumer leads.
+Once an agent is awarded the lead, they have two
+        options:

+        **1. Pay As You Go**

+        The winning agent can choose to purchase JUST the lead they were awarded, one lead at a time.

+        OR

+        **2. Monthly Subscription for Unlimited Leads**

+        The winning agent can choose to purchase a monthly subscription in the city, cities or counties of their choosing.
+No matter the number of leads awarded, the price is fixed.

-        (One Time Offer-Freemium Subscription)**This is limited to the city where your license is parked.
-At any time, agents can expand their territory into multiple cities.
+        At any time, agents can expand their territory into multiple cities or countied.
 Restrictions do apply.

         Agents can choose to subscribe to multiple cities.
 Each city is assigned